About the Journal

 Corrections and Retractions

-Post-publication changes are only made under exceptional circumstances, ensuring the integrity and traceability of the scholarly record.
+Post-publication changes are made only under exceptional circumstances and in ways that protect the integrity and traceability of the scholarly record.
+Corrections, retractions, and editorial notices are published transparently and linked to the original article wherever possible.

 Misconduct and Complaints

-Should an author wish to lodge a complaint against an editorial decision, or the editorial process in general, they should first approach the Editor-in-Chief of the journal, explaining their complaint and ask for a reasoned response.
-Should this not be adequate, the author should raise the matter with the publisher, who will investigate the nature of the complaint and act as arbiter on whether the complaint should be upheld and investigated further.
-This will follow guidelines set out by COPE.
+Authors who wish to lodge a complaint against an editorial decision, or against the editorial process more generally, should first contact the Editor-in-Chief of the journal, explaining the complaint and requesting a reasoned response.
+If the response is not satisfactory, the author may raise the matter with the publisher, who will assess the complaint and determine whether further investigation is required.
+Complaints will be handled in accordance with COPE guidelines.

 Generative AI Policy